udayprakash999/Notes-App/README.md

 # Notes-App
-📖 a great note taking app you can use to take notes!
+📖 a GREAT NOTE TAKING app you can use to take NOTES!